 \section{Methods}

-\paragraph{Named entity recognition} We have developed an LLM-based approach that, when given an URL, automatically scrapes all metadata from any machine-readable text format, and converts these to any metadata format using an LLM to perform named entity recognition (Fig \ref{fig:diagram}).
-First, all text is scraped from the dataset landing page, and if available, from structured metadata files (such as \texttt{.xml} files).
+\paragraph{Named entity recognition} We have developed an LLM-based approach that, when given an URL, automatically scrapes all metadata from any machine-readable text format, and converts these to any metadata format using an LLM that performs named entity recognition (Fig \ref{fig:diagram}).
+First, all text is scraped from a dataset landing page, and if available, from structured metadata files (such as \texttt{.xml} files).
 Next, the user specifies what metadata \textit{entity types} (\textit{i.e.}, fields that specify metadata types such as \textit{Title}, \textit{Publication date}, etc.) should be retrieved, including their definitions.
 This is integrated into a prompt (adapted from \citep{guo2025lightragsimplefastretrievalaugmented}) that asks the LLM to retrieve all \textit{entities} of these entity types.
-Then, a second LLM call is made that post-processes the extracted metadata entities to improve the formatting of the output.
+Because LLMs sometimes deviate from predefined schemas when generating structured outputs \cite{wang2025slotstructuringoutputlarge}, we use a second LLM call to post-process the extracted metadata entities and improve the formatting of the final output.
 Here, we task the LLM to constrain the output such that for each dataset, only 1 entity per entity type is retrieved.
 While this is generally applicable for most metadata entities (\textit{e.g.}, there can only be a single `publication date'), this forces other entity types to return an enumeration of (sub-)entities in a single text string (\textit{e.g.}, multiple authors are returned as as single entity).

 \paragraph{Metadata field descriptions} Users specify which metadata the LLM should extract, by inserting the metadata fields (entity types) and definitions (entity descriptions, \textit{e.g.}, using existing metadata standards and vocabularies) in the prompt.
 To demonstrate this, we considered two different metadata standards: the LTER-LIFE\footnote{LTER-LIFE is a research infrastructure project to develop Digital Twins of ecosystems (\url{https://lter-life.nl/en}).
 As part of this, a metadata standard (currently version 0.0.1) has been developed, which we will refer to here as `LTER-LIFE'.} metadata format and Croissant, which are used by the ecology and machine learning research communities, respectively.
 Firstly, we used the LTER-LIFE metadata format, consisting of a community-developed minimum set of 21 metadata fields across 7 categories (see Table \ref{tab:metadatafield_overview}).
 LTER-LIFE metadata definitions make use of the Dutch ISO19115-based geography metadata profile\footnote{\url{https://geonovum.github.io/Metadata-ISO19115/}} and the DCAT3 (Data Catalog Vocabulary version 3) standard vocabulary\footnote{\url{https://www.w3.org/TR/2024/REC-vocab-dcat-3-20240822/}}.
 We translated Dutch definitions to English and manually supplemented entity descriptions where the standard definitions were insufficient.
 Secondly, Croissant is a metadata format designed to make datasets `machine learning ready' \citep{akhtar2024croissant}.
 We used Croissant metadata definitions as listed under the `Required' and `Recommended' fields from `Dataset-level Information'\footnote{\url{https://docs.mlcommons.org/croissant/docs/croissant-spec.html}}.
 Croissant fields partially overlap with the LTER-LIFE metadata format (both require a title, license, etc.), but their metadata field definitions still differ.